-The size of the Board of Directors of the Company (the "Board") is currently six, all of whom were appointed at the Company's Annual General Meeting in 2020.
-Pursuant to the Articles of the Company, the Company intends to set the number of Directors of the Company at six and will ask the Common Shareholders to approve an ordinary resolution setting the number of Directors at six at the Meeting.
+The size of the Board of Directors of the Company (the "Board") is currently seven, six of whom were appointed at the Company's Annual General Meeting in 2021.
+Pursuant to the Articles of the Company, the Company intends to set the number of Directors of the Company at seven and will ask the Common Shareholders to approve an ordinary resolution setting the number of Directors at seven at the Meeting.